 It’s true, there shouldn’t be a situation where so many people are in such desperate need, but that’s the situation we’re in, and the best we can do is to help others in any way we can.
 It’s not just about supporting local communities and forming more understanding relationships in society, it’s about demonstrating that a small act can have a huge and positive effect on us all, as well as helping decrease our environmental impact.

 When it comes to donating toiletries we wanted to make it as easy as possible for everyone to get involved, so we created a directory of those who’d really appreciate a little bit of help from us all.
 You can see what the organisations do, and where they are, and you can see how to get in touch with them.

-The initiative was originally set up as a directory to allow members of the public to find an organisation near them that they could donate their unwanted toiletries to.
-However, between October 2020 until the end of February 2021 we have helped match over 68,000 donated items from large beauty brands and distributors to the organisations and charities registered on the directory.
-Without our assistance these items would have ended up unused and in landfill.
+The initiative was originally set up as a directory to allow members of the public to find an organisation near them that they could donate their unwanted toiletries to, and we now also facilitate donations from brands who want to donate items in their thousands.

 Small actions make big changes.